-Independent Auditor's Report To the Members of Sun Interbrew Plc
+Independent Auditor's Report To the Members of SUN Interbrew Plc

-Report on the Consolidated Financial Statements
+Report on the consolidated financial statements

-We have audited the accompanying consolidated financial statements of Sun Interbrew Plc (the "Company") and its subsidiaries ("the Group"), which comprise the consolidated balance sheet as at 31 December 2010, and the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of SUN Interbrew Plc (the "Company") and its subsidiaries (together with the Company, the "Group"), which comprise the consolidated statement of financial position as at 31 December 2011, and the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Board of Directors' Responsibility for the Consolidated Financial Statements
+Board of Directors' responsibility for the consolidated financial statements

-The Board of Directors is responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union (EU) and the requirements of the Cyprus Companies Law, Cap.
-113. This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
+The Board of Directors is responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap 113, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's Responsibility
+Auditor's responsibility